Frequently Asked Questions

 Read more about Family Kayak Tours here.

-Why is Kayaking the Best Way to Travel in Coastal British Columbia?
+Why is Kayaking the Best Way to Explore the BC Coast?

 A kayak trip in coastal British Columbia is all about taking it slow, immersing yourself in this beautiful natural environment, and living in each moment as it comes.
 It is less about the destination – however beautiful it may be – and more about the journey and the adventure along the way.
 So many details and intricacies of the coast are missed speeding along far from the shore, and staying in a hotel room or a cabin is no substitute for tenting under the stars (or in our comfortable but immersive eco resort!).